 Loan principal and financing service fee receivables represent payments due from borrowers that utilize the Company's credit services.
-Loan principal and financing service fee receivables are recorded at amortized cost (i.e. unpaid principal and deferred origination costs), net of allowance for loan principal.
+Loan principal and financing service fee receivables are recorded at amortized cost, net of allowance for loan principal.
 Deferred origination costs are netted against revenue and amortized over the financing term using the effective interest method.